Vsevolod-Bro/Andersen-Exam/README.md

 ## Solution:

+The infrastructure diagram and the deployment process are reflected in the files in the folder _**Schemes**_

+**Technology stack:**
+1. GitHub - for code versions control
+2. AWS Elastic Beanstalk - for deploy code to Infrastructure (Docker containers)
+3. AWS CodePipeline - for implementation CI/CD process.

+**CI/CD process in my project implemented as follows:**
+1. Developer change the code.
+2. Run PowerShell script for first test the code in the container same as in infrastructure.
+Script check the Web-page accessibility (by code 200) and send message "OK" or "FAIL".
+After that script stop the containers and remove all containers.
+3. If the test was OK.
+Developer commit the changes and push they to GitHub.
+4. On the **PUSH IN THE BRANCH** of the application launches a trigger to deploy in AWS CodePipeline for this Application.
+5. The code is delivered to the working environment and run in it.

 ### Application 1:
+* Programming Language: Python (Flask)
+* Docker Image: python:3.6-alpine

+* The application shows three pages:
+1. */*
+2. */an*
+3. */user/some_text*
+* Application open first page - "Hello World 1" with link to second page.
+* Second page have a Picture.
+Also this page open as *host/an*
+* Third page *host/user/XXXX* open page for XXXX and shows on the page text like a **"User page for User: XXXX"**

 ### Application 2:
+* Programming Language: PHP
+* Docker Image:         php:8.0-apache

+Application open first page with text "Hello World 2" and the Button.
+If you click on the button, a second page opens and it displays data about users from the test DB.
+The base (MySQL) locate on a separate EC2 and Subnet but in the same VPC.

 ### DataBase:
 On the EC2 instance.
 It is MySQL DB, Manual deployed.